 Of course, I’m referring to Alviso Marina County Park.
 There are no mountain lions to worry about here… or even rattlers.
 There are, however, plenty of birds and flying foam everywhere (after reading The Last Unicorn I used to think that seafoam were the beginnings of unicorns).

 The goal on this particular run was to head out to Drawbridge, take a couple of pictures, and run back.

 Success?
 Not in the slightest.

-After 30-minutes of running into the wind and on shitty terrain I began to as myself, where the f**k is this supposed ghost town that is so close to Alviso?
-All I see is ocean, cracked mud, and blistering sun. *Apparently* access to Drawbridge is from the other side of Coyote Creek… in Fremont (and not Alviso in San Jose).
+After 30-minutes of running into the wind and on shitty terrain, I began to as myself, where the f**k is this supposed ghost town that is so close to Alviso?
+All I see is an ocean, cracked mud, and blistering sun. *Apparently* access to Drawbridge is from the other side of Coyote Creek… in Fremont (and not Alviso in San Jose).

 That’s a completely different plan!

 Still, the area is an *interesting* run with not a lot of people to look at struggling idiots like myself.
 And, there were a ton of bird bone piles to explore.
 It reminded me of my second archaeological dig.